-Electroencephalography (EEG) involves placing a standardised configuration of electrode on the scalp (usually according to 10-20, 10-10 or 10-5 convention), which keep the distance between electrodes constant when the material containing the electrodes is placed on differently sized heads.
-These electrodes are capable of measuring changes in voltage in the form of excitatory (EPSP) or inhibitory post synaptic potentials (IPSP) from pyramidal cells.
+Electroencephalography (EEG) involves placing a standardised configuration of the electrode on the scalp (usually according to 10-20, 10-10 or 10-5 convention), which keep the distance between electrodes constant when the material containing the electrodes is placed differently sized heads.
+These electrodes are capable of measuring changes in voltage in the form of excitatory (EPSP) or inhibitory postsynaptic potentials (IPSP) from pyramidal cells.
 These changes in voltage are associated with an increased (or decreased) likelihood of current flow down an axon.

 Typically, EEG responses are measured by an event-related potential (ERP). which displays averaged voltage measurements for a short time period relative to an event of interest (Luck, 2014).
 An alternative, complementary approach is to describe the EEG response in terms of oscillations (Lopes da Silva, 2013).
 The occurrence of an oscillation is loosely defined as an increase in the power of a frequency band after Fourier analysis (Lopes da Silva, 2013).
 For a more concrete definition, the presence of a spectral peak with a frequency, bandwidth and power needs to be identified (Lopes da Silva, 2013).